 If buying a home in Bellevue, WA is on your agenda for 2020, then perhaps now might be a good time to jump into the market.
 There are many reasons for this, and understanding the current market will help you make a sound decision.

-Buying a Home in Bellevue, WA: 2019 Update
+Buying a Home in Bellevue, WA: 2020 Update

-1. Median home price is at $912,800 in the summer of 2019.
+1. Median home price is at $943,700 in the winter of 2020.

 If you currently live in the Seattle metro area (or anywhere in Washington for that matter), you may have noticed that home prices have dipped slightly over the past year.

-Even though Washington has outpaced every other state in the nation over the last couple of years, in terms of home-price appreciation, Bellevue’s home prices are a bit on the cooler side this summer.
+Even though Washington has outpaced every other state in the nation over the last couple of years, in terms of home-price appreciation, Bellevue’s home prices are a bit on the cooler side this winter.